Contents

 Sorting Out Your Franchise Documents

-In addition to these, you’ll need to give your franchisees an Information Statement (you can get this from the Australian Competition and Consumer Commission) and a copy of the Franchising Code of Conduct (the Code).
+In addition, you must provide prospective franchisees with an Information Statement (available from the Australian Competition and Consumer Commission) and a copy of the Franchising Code of Conduct.
+Always ensure you are using the latest versions in line with 2025 requirements.

-The Code is the main law that governs and regulates franchises in Australia.
-It has important information about the rights and obligations of franchisors and franchisees, and how you can enforce these if the situation were to arise.
-It also sets out processes to follow for different aspects of the franchise relationship, whether this be selling, buying or leaving a franchise.
+The Code is the principal legislation governing franchises in Australia.
+It details the rights and obligations of both franchisors and franchisees, as well as the processes for scenarios like selling, buying, or leaving a franchise.

 Cooling-Off Periods For Franchisees